 This kit can be used manually, but also automated on automatic laboratory pipetting robots.
 The manufacturer supplies a plastic and a pre-prepared protocol for automation on the Agilent Bravo liquid handling station.
 The DB-1224 Bravo Installation Package for DBdirectTM contains the necessary protocols for preparation of RT-PCR reactions from both saliva and swabs.
 The DB-1222 DBdirectTM Bravo Extension Kit for Swab contains the necessary plastic for preparing RT-PCR reactions from swabs, the individual parts can also be used for other laboratory purposes.
-The DB-1225 Saliva Collection Set 1.4IM, DB-1230 Saliva Collection Set 1.4IF and DB-1249 Saliva Collection Kit contain saliva collection kits suitable for automation.
+DIANA Biotechnologies saliva collection sets contain the plastic needed to collect, transport and store saliva, which is also suitable for automation.
 The DB-1226 DBdirectTM Bravo Extension Kit for Saliva 1.4IM contains plastics to automate the preparation of RT-PCR reactions from saliva using these sampling kits, and the individual parts can be used for other laboratory purposes.
 The DB-1228 Sample Rack 1.4IM and DB-1240 Sample Rack 1.4IF kits contain racks to prepare tubes into a format suitable for automated processing.

 This kit has been validated on the BioRad CFX96TM Real-Time PCR Detection System (BioRad CFX96TM) and the BioRad CFX Opus 96 Real-Time PCR System (BioRad CFX Opus 96), which offer identical technical parameters according to the manufacturer and can be used interchangeably with this kit.
 All protocols and settings described in these instructions for use apply to and have been validated for these two PCR instruments.
 The kit can be used on other PCR instruments; however, the exact setup and validation of the protocols is the responsibility of the user.
-The kit uses detection in FAM, HEX, TEX and Cy5 channels, these channels are on almost all commonly used instruments.
-The PCR protocol can be validated either by measuring a dilution series of a sample of known concentration or by measuring a set of at least 10 clinical samples of known concentration, several of which should be weakly positive with $C_t > 30$.
+The kit uses detection in FAM, HEX, TEX, Cy5 and Cy5.5 channels, but some commonly used instruments do not have Cy5.5 detection and therefore RSV cannot be detected on them.
+The PCR protocol can be validated either by measuring a dilution series of a sample of known concentration or by measuring a set of at least 10 clinical samples of known concentration, several of which should be weakly positive with Ct > 30.

-2 Kit characteristic
+2 Kit characteristics